temporalio/documentation/kb/all-the-ways-to-run-a-cluster.md

 ## Temporal Server as a binary

 You can run the Temporal Server as a single Go binary, or you can run each service within the Server separately.
-For example, if you are using Kubernetes, you could have one service per pod so they can be scaled independently in future.
+For example, if you are using Kubernetes, you could have one service per pod, so they can be scaled independently in future.

 In Docker, you could run each service in its own container, using the `SERVICES` flag to specify the service: